-How To Use Mirepoix
+How Is Mirepoix Measured?

-- Melt the butter
+- Melt the butter.

 - Add in the onions and carrots and sauté until the onions are translucent.

-“Holy Trinity”: This cajun version is popular with dishes like gumbo.
-It uses 2 parts onions to one part celery to one part bell peppers.
+Cajun “Holy Trinity” Variation.
+This cajun/creole version is popular with dishes like gumbo.
+It uses two parts onions to one part celery to one part green bell peppers.

-Practice Makes Perfect
+Mirepoix Recipes: Practice Makes Perfect

 Thanks so much for stopping by!